syncfusion-content/ej2-react-docs/ej2-react/grid/editing/dialog-editing.md

 In the following example, the CustomerID column is rendered as a hidden column, and the ShipCountry column is rendered as a visible column.
 In the edit mode, the CustomerID column will be changed to a visible state and the ShipCountry column will be changed to a hidden state.

 {% tabs %}
-{% highlight js tabtitle="index.jsx" %}
+{% highlight js tabtitle="app.jsx" %}
-{% include code-snippet/grid/customizedialog-cs2/app/index.jsx %}
+{% include code-snippet/grid/customizedialog-cs2/app/app.jsx %}
 {% endhighlight %}
+{% highlight ts tabtitle="datasource.jsx" %}
+{% include code-snippet/grid/customizedialog-cs2/datasource.jsx %}
+{% endhighlight %}
+{% highlight ts tabtitle="app.tsx" %}
+{% include code-snippet/grid/customizedialog-cs2/app/app.tsx %}
+{% endhighlight %}
-{% highlight ts tabtitle="index.tsx" %}
+{% highlight ts tabtitle="datasource.tsx" %}
-{% include code-snippet/grid/customizedialog-cs2/app/index.tsx %}
+{% include code-snippet/grid/customizedialog-cs2/datasource.tsx %}
 {% endhighlight %}
 {% endtabs %}